spanglies/refsheep/README.md

 python and nodejs.
 It is arguably overengineered.
 It is meant to serve my own purposes and if other people find use out of it that's just a nice bonus.

-I've also added boto3 support to download static references via python
+I've added boto3 support to download static references via python
 ### Features
 - Automatic color pallete indicator buttons that highlight parts of ref sheets
 - Fully responsive and automatic mosiac card layout